 CBD interacts with our naturally occurring systems but is non-psychotropic, it doesn’t cause a high.
 This makes it a safer, less controversial alternative, while still offering significant health benefits.

-Although scientists first isolated CBD’s chemical structure in 1940, it was not until several decades later that investigators first reported its ability to offset the psychoactive effects of delta-9-THC.
+Although scientists first isolated CBD’s from cannabis chemical structure in 1940, it was not until several decades later that investigators first reported its ability to offset the psychoactive effects of delta-9-THC.

 For example, a 1974 clinical trial reported that the addition of 60 mg of CBD to 30 mg doses of THC in healthy volunteers was associated with reduced anxiety and greater pleasurable effects as compared to the administration of THC alone.

-CBD is considered to have a wide scope of potential medical applications as we discuss below.
+CBD is considered to have a wide scope of potential medical applications.